RosannaRossington/wdi-project-1/README.md

   Level 1 - 3 seconds
   Level 2 - 2.8 seconds
   Level 3 - 2.6 seconds + disctraction
-  Level 4 - 2.5 seconds + background color change and distraction
+  Level 4 - 2.5 seconds + background color change + distraction

 ###How to play
   It's simple....just click the button that displays the color of the word in the box.